-VT: An investigation at Veterans Today has cited the Department of Homeland Security, beginning with its inception after 9/11 as the mechanism used for radicalizing police as white supremacist, anti-Semitic gangs.
+VT: An investigation at VT has cited the Department of Homeland Security, beginning with its inception after 9/11 as the mechanism used for radicalizing police as white supremacist, anti-Semitic gangs.

 The DHS was created on the advice of Rudy Giuliani and was intended by Giuliani to be turned over to his former driver who he made police commissioner, Bernie Kerik.
 Kerik served 4 years in prison for tax fraud tied to payoffs from New York mobsters and was pardoned by Donald Trump after he lost the election.